TU-Berlin-DIMA/scotty-window-processor/README.md

 }
 ```

-Acknoledgements: This work was supported by the EU projects Proteus (687691) and Streamline (688191), DFG Stratosphere (606902), and the German Ministry for Education and Research as BBDC (01IS14013A) and Software Campus (01IS12056).
+Acknowledgements: This work was supported by the EU projects Proteus (687691) and Streamline (688191), DFG Stratosphere (606902), and the German Ministry for Education and Research as BBDC (01IS14013A) and Software Campus (01IS12056).

 ### Scotty: General and Efficient Open-source Window Aggregation for Stream Processing Systems at ACM TODS 2021